Bernard Tomic: 2013: First ATP title

-At the 2013 Hopman Cup Tomic defeated Tommy Haas, World No. 1 Novak Djokovic and Andreas Seppi.
-Tomic's first official tournament for the year was the Apia International in Sydney.
+At the 2013 Hopman Cup, Tomic defeated Tommy Haas, world No. 1 Djokovic and Andreas Seppi.
+Tomic's first official tournament for the year was the Sydney International.
 He defeated compatriot Marinko Matosevic, fifth seed Florian Mayer, defending champion Jarkko Nieminen and Andreas Seppi in the semifinals to reach his first career singles final where he defeated Kevin Anderson in three sets to win his maiden ATP title.
-At the 2013 Australian Open, Tomic defeated Leonardo Mayer and Daniel Brands to reach the third round where he lost to world No. 2 Roger Federer in straight sets.
+At the Australian Open, Tomic defeated Leonardo Mayer and Daniel Brands to reach the third round where he lost to world No. 2, Roger Federer, in straight sets.

-In his first match since the Australian Open, Tomic suffered a three set loss to Grigor Dimitrov in the first round of the ABN AMRO World Tennis Tournament.
-He rebounded by reaching the quarterfinals of the Open 13, defeating the eighth seed, Martin Kližan in the first round after saving a match point in the deciding set tie-break and Somdev Devvarman in the second round before losing to third seed, Jo-Wilfried Tsonga in three sets.
-At the Dubai Tennis Championships, Tomic retired from his first round match against Victor Hănescu whilst trailing 3–2.
+In his first match since the Australian Open, Tomic suffered a three-set loss to Grigor Dimitrov in the first round at Rotterdam.
+He rebounded by reaching the quarterfinals of the Open 13, defeating eighth seed Martin Kližan in the first round, after saving a match point in the deciding-set tie-break and Somdev Devvarman in the second round before losing to third seed, Jo-Wilfried Tsonga in three sets.
+At the Dubai Championships, Tomic retired from his first-round match against Victor Hănescu whilst trailing 3–2.

-At the BNP Paribas Open, Tomic defeated Thomaz Bellucci before losing to tenth seed Richard Gasquet in the second round.
-The following fortnight, Tomic reached the second round of the Sony Open Tennis, defeating Marc Gicquel in the first round before losing to world No. 3 and eventual champion Andy Murray in straight sets.
+At the Indian Wells Open, Tomic defeated Thomaz Bellucci before losing to tenth seed Richard Gasquet in the second round.
+The following fortnight, Tomic reached the second round of the Miami Tennis, defeating Marc Gicquel in the first round before losing to world No. 3 and eventual champion, Andy Murray, in straight sets.

 Tomic's first clay court tournament of the year was in Monte Carlo where he fell to Alexandr Dolgopolov in the first round.
 Tomic then reached the second round in Barcelona defeating Kenny de Schepper before losing to Juan Mónaco.
-In his next tournament, Tomic suffered a round one defeat in Madrid against Radek Štěpánek, At the French Open, his first round match was against Victor Hănescu however Tomic was forced to retire at the beginning of the third set, citing a hamstring injury.
+In his next tournament, Tomic suffered a round one defeat in Madrid against Radek Štěpánek, At the French Open, his first-round match was against Victor Hănescu; however, Tomic was forced to retire at the beginning of the third set, citing a hamstring injury.